 - Lawsuit loans can be approved in as little as 24 hours, and funds are compensated directly by your attorney when your settlement check arrives.

 The way legal funding works is really simple.
 Once the complaint of your lawsuit has been filed, it’s easier to proceed with a lawsuit advance.
 First, you apply online or over the phone.
-Then, our underwriters rigorously evaluate your case, and they will contact your attorney to verify all information on the claim.
-Once approved, you and your attorney will receive a contract; and once signed, the funding amount will be either wired out to you the same day or sent via a certified check the next day.
+Then, underwriting will rigorously evaluate your case, and they will contact your attorney to verify all information on the claim and its merits.
+Once approved, you and your attorney will receive a third-party funding contract; and once signed, the funding amount will be either wired out to you the same day or sent via a certified check the next day.

-Regardless of how you choose to fund your case or litigation, an attorney on contingency must represent you and since lawyers can’t give advances on settlements, they must agree to help you with the company that has the most ethics.
+Regardless of how you choose to fund your case or litigation, an attorney on contingency must represent you, and since lawyers can’t give advances on settlements, it is in their best interest to agree to help you with the lawsuit loan company that has the most ethics.

 Is pre-settlement funding a good idea?